sampeteruss/Taxi24/README.md

 # Taxi24
-Interview Question
+Interview Question:
-To set Up the API The Environment used is NODE JS
+Environment used is NODE.JS
+Setup
 You can download Node.js runtime from  https://nodejs.org/en/download/ After installing this runtime